Farama-Foundation/PettingZoo/README.md

 We support Python 3.6, 3.7 and 3.8.

-## Base API
+## Initializing Enviroments

-Using environments in PettingZoo is very similar to Gym, i.e. you load an environment via:
+Using environments in PettingZoo is very similar to Gym, i.e. you initialize an environment via:

 ```
 from pettingzoo.gamma import pistonball